Samic8/samdawson.dev/src/articles/robust-ui/gatsby-node-tests/gatsby-node-unit-tests.md

 We are opting for a unit test instead of integration by mocking the `js,path.resolve()` dependency, and the `js,graphql()` and `js,action.createPage()` parameters.

-Snapshot testing is for capturing the graphql query.
-Which is [borderline abuse](/article/the-snapshot-testing-tool) of the tool, but OK for small use cases like this.
+The tests the graphql query we used `js,toMatchSnapshot()`, which is [borderline abuse](/article/the-snapshot-testing-tool) of the tool, but I think it's OK for small use-cases like this.

 We have mocked the `js,action.createPages()` parameters, which we then assert that it has run with the parameters.

 ## Beyond unit testing

-Focusing exclusively on unit testing leaves us vulnerable breaking changes when upgrading gatsby.
+Focusing exclusively on unit testing leaves us vulnerable to false-positive tests when upgrading the gatsby package or other dependencies.
 To assist with upgrades you could make use of visual regression tools like [percy](https://www.gatsbyjs.org/packages/gatsby-plugin-percy/) which are a better indicator of the whole website rendering as expected.